OBDII Readiness Monitors

 The chart above illustrates some of the monitors and steps involved.
 For example, the system monitors the heated oxygen sensors during a cold start.
 While accelerating up to 55 mph, the misfire, fuel trim, and purge monitors are enabled.

 The OBDII system sets a fault code.
 It illuminates the check engine light if emissions exceed 1.5 times the emissions standards.

-The system monitors several systems and may even test systems like the evaporative emissions while the vehicle is at rest.
-This and other systems are monitored continuously.
-Manufacturers’ also publish drive cycles to set specific monitors like the catalyst monitor monitoring catalytic converter efficiency.
+The system monitors several systems.
+It may even test systems like the evaporative emissions while the vehicle rests.
+Manufacturers also publish drive cycles to set specific monitors like the catalyst monitor to monitor catalytic converter efficiency.